 If you've got the ambition to explore how storytelling is changing across TV, film and new media – and develop the skills required to bring the next generation of stories to life – then this MSc Film and Television Master's will help you get there.

 You'll unpack the technical, academic and professional skills needed for a career in the industry.
 You'll learn to use the latest kit and develop the techniques that'll make you attractive in whatever area of TV and film you want to pursue.

-Once you graduate with MSc Film and Television, you'll be ready for careers across the industry, such as a production manager, producer, director or technical operator.
+Once you graduate with MSc Film and Television, you'll be ready for careers across the industry, such as a production manager, researcher, assistant to producer or director, and technical operator.

 What you'll experience

 - Learn how to adapt to the complex and changing demands of the industry